tuguScript/oluulaa/src/pages/events/mongolia-now-and-future.md

   - image: /img/screen-shot-2020-01-06-at-6.37.51-pm.png
     name: Mr. Jargalsaikhan Dambadarjaa
     text: >-
-      Come to Oluulaa's next speaker series event featuring Defacto Jargal.
-He will be presenting on the topic of Mongolia: now and future.
-Do not miss this chance to network and meet him in person!

       Mr. Jargalsaikhan Dambadarjaa (known as Jargal DeFacto) is an independent economist and media representative of Mongolia.
 He is a Mongolian political and economic observer, columnist, and host of TV’s Defacto